 The tobacco market and tobacco farming are highly regulated in all seven countries in the region, but the influence of different actors on the tobacco market depends on local circumstances.
-The market value chain consists of the following groups of actors:

 One of the key characteristics of all countries in the region is that production comes from small family farms.
 However, over the years the number of farms has been decreasing across the region, with the size of farms showing a slight increase.